A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X Y Z

 Ian Manning

-Ian Manning grew up in Africa and was a game cropping ranger, a professional hunter and later a wildlife biologist.
-He also enjoyed hunting for himself for the sheer adventure of the sport.
+Ian Patrick Alexander Manning grew up in South Africa and was a game cropping ranger, a professional hunter and later a wildlife biologist, conservation activist and author.

 With A Gun In Good Country